 This book is a very basic introduction to Mark's gospel designed for congregational use.
-It would be a fine companion for this curriculum for those who wish to read between sessions.
+It would be a fine companion for this curriculum that all could read between sessions.

 Rhoads, David, Joanna Dewey, and Donald Michie.
 Mark as Story: An Introduction to the Narrative of a Gospel.
 2nd edition.
 Minneapolis: Fortress, 1999.
 A beautiful introduction to how narrative works in the Gospel of Mark.
 Not quite as basic as Hearing Mark, but very accessible.
 The translation I use started with this book.